 Riot of King's Landing

 The cause of the riot is due to a lack of food and sense of dissatisfaction of the general populace during Tyrion Lannister's preparation for the eventual assault on King's Landing by Stannis Baratheon, a claimant to the Iron Throne.
-With the Reach cut off due to the war and the riverlands awash in blood, King's Landing is supplied mainly by House Rosby and House Stokeworth, whose lands have been largely untouched by the war.
+With Lord Mace Tyrell cutting off supplies from the Reach and the riverlands awash in blood, King's Landing is supplied mainly by House Rosby and House Stokeworth, whose lands have been largely untouched by the war.
 This leads to shortages in most basic foods.
-Already incensed with King Joffrey Baratheon's brand of justice, the city is in a bad way when the lords and ladies ride out to the harbor to see Princess Myrcella Baratheon off to Dorne.
+Already incensed with King Joffrey I Baratheon's brand of justice, the city is in a bad way when the lords and ladies ride out to the harbor to see Princess Myrcella Baratheon off to Dorne.

 On the way back to the castle, as the king's party rides up the Hook at the foot of Aegon's High Hill, a woman walks out of the crowd with a dead baby and blocks the way.
 Sansa Stark encourages the king to win the people by throwing the woman some gold, but the woman ignores the coins as they fell around her and continues to hold the baby before her.
 Someone throws dung at the king, hitting him squarely in the face.
 Incensed, Joffrey demands to know the culprit and sends Sandor Clegane in the general direction of where the crowd said he was.
 This angers the crowd and shouted curses shower down on the party, further inflaming the situation.
 The crowd begins to move in and soon the party is surrounded and has to fight their way out.
 When Sandor is unhorsed and vanishes in the crowd, Ser Mandon Moore abandons Sansa to protect Joffrey.

 Not all of the party escape the mob.
-Among those killed are Ser Aron Santagar, Ser Preston Greenfield and the High Septon.
+Among those killed are Ser Aron Santagar, Ser Preston Greenfield, and the High Septon.
 Lollys Stokeworth is raped and Tyrek Lannister disappears.
-Dozens of the smallfolk are killed by the gold cloaks and the knights of the Kingsguard who defend the King.
+Dozens of smallfolk are killed by the gold cloaks and the knights of the Kingsguard who defend Joffrey.